-This week’s #PLAYfulpreschool activities focus on a community helpers preschool theme!
+This week’s #PlayfulPreschool activity fits well with of my favorite preschool themes, a community helpers preschool theme!
 Here’s a map activity that helps children learn more about the helpers within their own neighborhoods.

 mapping fun for a community helpers preschool theme

 This activity is a great way to talk about map skills, extend knowledge about community helpers, and get the kids excited about their neighborhood!

 1. Locate a map of your neighborhood or town.
 This can be done by picking up a map at a local store or using an online mapping program (like Google Maps).

 2. Create cards for each community helper you’ll be mapping.
 I’ve created a basic set of cards for a firehouse, a police station, a school, and a post office.
 Feel free to use those cards if you’d like (you can download them HERE).
 Children can create their own cards with crayons and markers too!

 3. Gather the addresses of each community helper that will be placed on the map.
 Some maps may already have these areas marked, but others might not!
 Write down the cross streets of the helpers if need be.

 4. Work together with the children to locate each address.
 As you do so, explain how you’re using the map to find the community helper.
 How you explain the maps is totally dependent on the children you’re working with.
 So ask lots of questions, model “reading” a map, and get the kiddos as involved as possible!